Clinical manifestations and diagnosis of retroperitoneal fibrosis

 Retroperitoneal fibrosis is a rare condition characterized by the presence of inflammatory and fibrous retroperitoneal tissue that often encases the ureters or abdominal organs .
 This disorder was initially called Ormond's disease , but it has also been referred to as periureteritis fibrosa, periureteritis plastica, chronic periureteritis, sclerosing retroperitoneal granuloma, and fibrous retroperitonitis.

 Retroperitoneal fibrosis may be idiopathic or secondary to other causes.
 Idiopathic retroperitoneal fibrosis is an immune-mediated disease, which can be either isolated, associated with other autoimmune diseases, or arise in the context of a multifocal fibroinflammatory disorder, named immunoglobulin G4-related disease (IgG4-RD).
 Although there are no standardized criteria of classification, idiopathic retroperitoneal fibrosis is actually part of the disease spectrum of chronic periaortitis, a condition characterized by inflammation and fibrosis surrounding the aorta and iliac arteries [1,3,4].
-Chronic periaortitis includes inflammatory abdominal aortic aneurysms and perianeurysmal retroperitoneal fibrosis, two entities that are grouped together because of similar clinical and histologic characteristics, although pathogeneses and epidemiology may differ .
-It has also been proposed that chronic periaortitis is a form of large-vessel vasculitis, especially in cases that also show thoracic aorta involvement .
+Chronic periaortitis (CP) includes inflammatory abdominal aortic aneurysms and perianeurysmal retroperitoneal fibrosis, two entities that are grouped together because of similar clinical and histologic characteristics, although pathogeneses and epidemiology may differ .
+In approximately one-third of patients, CP also involves the thoracic aorta and the epiaortic arteries, suggesting that it is a systemic inflammatory disease of the large arteries .

 The etiology, pathogenesis, clinical manifestations, and diagnostic evaluation of retroperitoneal fibrosis will be reviewed here.
 The treatment of retroperitoneal fibrosis is presented separately (see "Treatment of retroperitoneal fibrosis").
 Other causes of urinary tract obstruction and hydronephrosis are also reviewed elsewhere.
 (See "Clinical manifestations and diagnosis of urinary tract obstruction and hydronephrosis".)